BradWBeer/valentine/README.md

 * type: git clone git@github.com:BradWBeer/valentine.git

-* enter the valentine directory and type: make
+* enter the valentine directory and type: make clean all

 * go to the library.lisp file and point the library directory to your local-projects directory.
 (I know, I'll fix it!)